 An analysis of the best Nike commercials

 1. Worth the Wait

-If you’re a fan of any professional sport, you realize the passion and emotion that’s invested in bringing the championship titles home.
+If you’re a fan of any professional sport, you realize the passion that’s invested in bringing the championship titles home.
 A single win or loss can define the spirit of a whole nation.

 After being on the losing side for 52 years, the Cleveland Cavaliers won their first NBA championship courtesy LeBron James and Kyrie Irving.

 This phenomenal win was met with a state of awe by the emotionally overwhelmed people of Northeastern Ohio.

 Nike recreates those historic moments in this ad and puts things into perspective.